DOJ Second Amendment Rights Section Takes Eagerly Anticipated 1st Action Against 2A Violations

 Duration: 11:02

-This video from Guns & Gadgets details the Department of Justice's first lawsuit against the US Virgin Islands for alleged Second Amendment violations.
-The DOJ argues that the territory's firearm laws effectively nullify the right to bear arms by imposing felony penalties for possession without permission, requiring 'good moral character' and 'proper reason' for permits, and enforcing unconstitutional conditions like warrantless home searches.
-The action sets a precedent for challenging similar bureaucratic hurdles in other states.
+The Department of Justice's Second Amendment Rights Section has filed its first lawsuit against the US Virgin Islands, alleging systemic violations of the right to keep and bear arms.
+The DOJ contends that the territory's laws effectively nullify the Second Amendment by imposing felony charges for possession without permission, requiring proof of 'good moral character' and a 'proper reason' for carrying, and mandating warrantless home inspections and gun safes.
+This action, utilizing federal civil rights statutes, sets a significant precedent for challenging restrictive gun laws in other jurisdictions.

 Quick Summary